Rustfahrtagentur/microcad/doc/parts/property.md

     // calculate inner from outer radius into property `inner` inner = radius / 2;

-    // generate torus (and use field inner) circle(radius) - circle(inner);
+    // generate torus (and use property inner) circle(radius) - circle(inner);
 }